JamesPartsafas/online-store/README.md

 Amaznot is an e-commerce website where users can order items from a wide selection of products.
 It was built as as part of the course SOEN 341.
 It contains many features present in real, production e-commerce websites, such as user log-in, item filtering, and order listing.

 ## Core features
-* User can view product lists
+* Browsing Items
-* User can sign up/login (user authentication)
+* Adding Product to the cart
-* User can purchase items
+* Checking out